 Before filing for divorce, you will prepare your divorce complaint.
 This is the legal document formally initiating your South Carolina divorce.
 Your complaint will ask for details regarding you and your spouse, such as names, addresses, the date of your marriage, confirmation of your residency, and the grounds for your divorce.

-After you have prepared your complaint, you will file it
+After you have prepared your complaint, you will file it in one of the following:

-- In the county where your spouse lives,
+- The county where your spouse lives

 If you are working with a South Carolina family law attorney, your lawyer will prepare your complaint and file it with the appropriate court on your behalf.